-Sources: Vademecum Social Security 2011.
+Sources: Vademecum Social Security 2012.

-10. Income support (bsa\s)
+7. Income support (bsa\s)

-The simulation of Income support is implemented in the system, yet the values recorded in the EU-SILC data are included in the disposable income concept rather than the simulated ones.
-The problematic nature of simulating the income support measures stems from the difficulty to capture the means-test in the simulations and from the complex issue of non-take up.
+The simulation of Income support is implemented in the system, because the simulated income support is a better approach of the administrative data than the values recorded in the EU-SILC data, therefore the simulated values are included in the disposable income concept.
+The difficulty of simulating the income support measures stems from capturing the means-test in the simulations and from the complex issue of non-take up.

-Belgian Local Welfare Centres have large discretionary power over deciding on the eligibility of the applicant (see section 1.3.D.).
+Belgian Local Welfare Centres have large discretionary power over deciding on the eligibility of the applicant (see section 1.3.4).
 Typically, a very detailed means-test is performed which can only be partly simulated.
-In comparison to previous policy systems, we are able to switch on the means-test on cadastral income (a measure indicating the value of the dwelling owned, present in the data as of policy system 2007), improving the coverage of the means-test in the simulation.
+In comparison to earlier versions of Euromod, we are now able to switch on the means-test on cadastral income (a measure indicating the value of the dwelling owned), improving the coverage of the means-test in the simulation.
 Second, the quality of the data available does not allow to simulate this part sufficiently accurate.
 For instance, income from capital, an important element in the means-test, is not well captured in the SILC data.
-The result (cfr.
-Table 73) is that EUROMOD simulates income support for too many persons in the dataset.
+When full take-up is assumes the overestimation is too strong, therefore a random correction is applied (in the form off a take-up correction) so that the aggregate number of recipients matches with the official statistics.